jacovdheever/gig-execs-launchpad-ui/README.md

 ## How can I edit this code?

-There are several ways of editing your application.
+### Development Guidelines

+**Keep code as simple as possible** - prioritize readability and maintainability over complexity.
+Use clear, descriptive names and avoid over-engineering solutions.

-### Use Lovable
+### Development Setup

-Simply visit the [Lovable Project](https://lovable.dev/projects/561d5d9a-d14e-4554-8ac7-900e078556f5) and start prompting.

-Changes made via Lovable will be committed automatically to this repo.

-### Use your preferred IDE
+Clone the repository and work locally using your preferred IDE (we recommend Cursor):

-If you want to work locally using your own IDE, you can clone this repo and push changes.
-Pushed changes will also be reflected in Lovable.

-Follow these steps:

 ```sh
 # Step 1: Clone the repository using the project's Git URL.